 If you arrive by train, you have a couple options.
-If you leave the train at the main station in Maastricht, then you can take bus number 350 in the direction Aachen (the bus leaves every 15 minutes the last time I checked).
-Take the bus to the Akersteenweg stop (takes about 10 minutes).
-From there, it's about a 5 minute walk to the hotel (walk back a bit on the Akersteenweg back from where the bus came, then turn left into the 1 Juliweg, then right into the Nijverheidsweg).
+If you leave the train at the main station in Maastricht, then you can take bus number 350 in the direction Aachen (the bus leaves every 15 minutes the last time I checked; you can also check here for departure times).
+Take the bus to the Akersteenweg stop (this takes about 10 minutes).
+From there, it's about a 5 minute walk to the hotel (walk back a bit on the Akersteenweg in the direction from where the bus came, then turn left into the 1 Juliweg, then right into the Nijverheidsweg).

 Alternatively, if you leave the train at Randwyck train station, it takes about 10 minutes by foot to get to the hotel (just cross the bridge, follow the Joseph Bechlaan, then turn left into the Demertstraat).